 At the core of these recommendations, and at the heart of FRS, is equity.
-The global pandemic of 2020 did not create equity issues; it amplified them.
-Thus, it is imperative that school and district leaders lead with an equity-lens and keep traditionally marginalized student groups at the heart of all decisionmaking.
+It is imperative that school and district leaders lead with an equity lens and keep historically marginalized student groups at the heart of all decisionmaking.

 Future Ready Framework

 This guide uses the Future Ready Framework to provide insight and considerations around some of the most important aspects of high-quality remote learning.
 The Future Ready Framework includes eight interconnected “gears” keeping the learner at the center.
 Each of the gears are foundational components of schools that are future ready.
 The framework creates the foundation for equity-focused, learner-centered experiences where each student graduates from high school with the agency, passion, and skills needed to be a productive, successful, and responsible community member.

 Focus group conversations with teachers, administrators, parents, students, custodians, school nurses, school board members, guidance counselors, office staff, and paraeducators provided the framework for the remote learning plan.
 Stakeholders not involved in focus group conversations were invited to view a recorded summary with a survey attached requesting feedback.